Hatchery Compliance Program

 Who?

-RSSBP and its stakeholders; selected to maintain consistency across facilities and remove any perceived bias.
-Initial audits are conducted by at least two auditors to provide a comprehensive review of the implementation of the facility biosecurity BMPs.
-Auditors provide recommendations to approve, deny, or conditionally approve
+The auditors are independent of the RSSBP; selected to maintain consistency across facilities and remove any perceived bias.
+Initial audits are conducted by at least two auditors to provide a comprehensive review of the BMP implementation.

 What?

-treated, and how it’s distributed to the other production areas.
-An initial audit takes close
+treated, and is distributed to other areas.
+An initial audit takes close to two hours, depending on the size of the facility and complexity of the systems.

 Eligible Products must be held on water treated to eliminate pathogens (e.g., 1µm filtered water or well water).
 At this time, nursery products reared in untreated, ambient waters are not eligible.